Msalter91/sei-project-one/readme.md

 The index of the alien hit and the laser that hit it are put into variables and then I used the slice method to cut that single laser/alien from the array.
 4. If the player hits and alien, the score increased by 100 or 2000 if they hit the mothership.
 This updates on the player screen.

+### Being hit by things

+I really wanted to include the weapons dropped by the aliens in the game and so I added a random number generator to select one Alien in the array and have generate a 'bomb' one grid width below

+Similar to the lasers - everytime a bomb is generated its cell location is pushed into an array and the bombs move in the same way as the laser.
+Visually this is represented by the class having a background (in this case a bug)

+In order to clear the bomb - I gave the bottom layer of the grid the class of 'barrier'.
+When a class contains both barrier and bomb, the bomb is indexed, sliced from the array and the bomb class removed.

 The player being hit by an bomb is checked in the same way as the lasers hitting objects.
 If hit, the player's life count drops by 1 and a little blood spurt gif appears above the spot where the player was hit for 700ms.

+I did consider adding a sound for this - but as I imagine most people would play with the SFX off, I decided that a visual cue was better.

 ### Stormtrooper Mode